pdavis13/Interface-Abstract-Lab/src/lab2/readme.txt

 1. Create an interface super class that contains common methods to be inherited by the sub-classes that are provided.
 2. Modify your sub-classes to take advantage of this inheritance.
-You will need to implement all methods in the sub classses.
+You will need to implement all methods in the sub classes.
 Remember that Netbeans has a wizard to help you with this.
 You will see a little yellow light bulb at the left of the code.
 Clicking it will let "implement all abstract methods".
 How will you deal with common properties?
 Remember, Interfaces